awsdocs/amazon-ecr-user-guide/doc_source/logging-using-cloudtrail.md

 + [Configuring Amazon SNS Notifications for CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_notifications_top_level.html)
 + [Receiving CloudTrail Log Files from Multiple Regions](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/receive-cloudtrail-log-files-from-multiple-regions.html) and [Receiving CloudTrail Log Files from Multiple Accounts](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html)

 All Amazon ECR API actions are logged by CloudTrail and are documented in the [Amazon Elastic Container Registry API Reference](https://docs.aws.amazon.com/AmazonECR/latest/APIReference/)\.
 When you perform common tasks, sections are generated in the CloudTrail log files for each API action that is part of that task\.
 For example, when you create a repository, `GetAuthorizationToken`, `CreateRepository` and `SetRepositoryPolicy` sections are generated in the CloudTrail log files\.
 When you push an image to a repository, `InitiateLayerUpload`, `UploadLayerPart`, `CompleteLayerUpload`, and `PutImage` sections are generated\.
 When you pull an image, `GetDownloadUrlForLayer` and `BatchGetImage` sections are generated\.
-For examples of these common tasks, see [CloudTrail Log Entry Examples](#cloudtrail-examples)\.
+For examples of these common tasks, see [CloudTrail log entry examples](#cloudtrail-examples)\.

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
 + Whether the request was made with root or IAM user credentials